meleongg/Quizolingo/README.md

 their world language proficiencies in a fun and interactive way.

 Some basic features include:
-- creating "paths" (folders) for different languages
+- viewing "paths" (folders) for available languages (English, French, Mandarin)
 - creating and viewing flashcards with characters, phrases, or sentences
 - practice sessions using a random assortment of user-created flashcards
 - displaying a list of all uploaded phrases